Elvaco M-Bus Metering Gateway CMe3100 (Update A)

 Do now

-HARDENINGIf remote access is required, use a VPN with strong authentication and keep VPN software updated
+HARDENINGIf remote access to the CMe3100 is required, use a VPN with encryption and access controls rather than direct internet exposure

 Schedule — requires maintenance window